xpack/web-jekyll/_posts/releases/xpm/2021-01-30-xpm-v0-8-1-released.md

 ### Enhancements

+- [#78] - installing dependencies proved quite slow; to make things faster, dependencies are downloaded in parallel
 - [#13] - the command `uninstall` was added; it can remove packages from the local project or from the global repository (`-g`)
 - [#76] - the command `list` was added; it can list packages